akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 :   @@snip [RecipeAdhocSourceTest.scala]($code$/java/jdocs/stream/javadsl/cookbook/RecipeAdhocSourceTest.java) { #adhoc-source }

-## Working with Graphs
+## Working with Operators

-In this collection we show recipes that use stream graph elements to achieve various goals.
+In this collection we show recipes that use stream operators to achieve various goals.

 ### Triggering the flow of elements programmatically